YU-MITC/moodle-local_yumymedia/README.md

 Change log of YU Kaltura Media Gallery
 ------

+Version 1.4.2R2

+* fixed yumymedia.js, in order to corresponding to Moodle coding style.

 Version 1.4.2

 * fixed README.md, in order to support the Moodle 3.9.